 Thanks to their efforts, and the work of our exceptional Associate Director, Aleia McCord, the UW-Madison African Studies Program has been selected to receive funding under the Title VI National Resource Centers (NRC) Program and the Foreign Language and Area Studies (FLAS) Fellowships Program from the U.S. Department of Education.
 These funds are awarded competitively to area studies programs around the country once every four years.
 Title VI support will be leveraged to expand the reach of our influence by sharing our African studies resources with the wider community, nation, and world; and to create innovative, cross-disciplinary area studies training that prepares our students.

 The African Studies Program has a long tradition of securing this important source of support for area studies and language instruction.
 Our center first became a federally supported African language and area studies center in 1964 under the National Defense Education Act (NDEA) program, the precursor to today’s International and Foreign Language Programs within the Department of Education.
 African Studies has received support every year since that time.
-This year marks the 16th time that UW-Madison African Studies has been awarded Title VI funds, and this year, African studies received the largest Title VI grant on campus.
+This year marks the 16th time that UW-Madison African Studies has been awarded Title VI funds, and in 2019-20, African studies received the largest Title VI grant on campus.